 Camp Learning Objectives/Goals

 - Work to gain familiarity and facility with hand-drawing and computer modeling techniques

 - Explore aspirations and goals for real-world urban design projects

 - Try our hands at solving a real-world design problem requiring consideration of technical, ecological, political, and legal constraints.

 This Architecture and Design workshop based in a case study is designed to accommodate both beginners and students with some architecture and sustainability experience.

-Megan Driscoll's background spans several creative fields, including television production, painting, writing, architecture, and graphic design, which she currently teaches at UGA.
+Megan Driscoll has background that spans several creative fields, including television production, painting, writing, architecture, and design instruction.
+Her professional experiences have included producing for CNN and The Washington Post, video freelancing for National Geographic, managing conservation programs with the National Aquarium, and community planning for Habitat for Humanity.
+Megan has also founded a media company, written a children’s book, and has instructed at UGA in Graphic Systems and Graphic survey studio art courses.
 Her passion is helping people experience the joy of interacting closely with the natural environment, fulfilling their purposes as stewards and neighbors by creatively working together to build beautiful communities based on respect and kindness.
-This is Megan’s third year as a Summer Academy instructor.
+This is Megan’s fourth year as a Summer Academy instructor.

 Melissa Holgado graduated from Kennesaw State University with a B.A. in math and social science education.
 For the next five years, she taught every grade 4th-8th and then spent five years raising her children while working on rehabilitating a seventies modern home in Atlanta.
 Her love of architecture, stories, community, and environment has led her to the Master of Architecture program at Georgia Tech in which she is in her second year.
 Melissa is excited to weave her love of teaching and architecture together.
 This is Melissa’s first year as a Georgia Center Youth Programs instructor.